graphitemaster/glsl-parser/README.md

 ### Possible uses
   * Verify a shader without running it
-  * Find hard-to-find syntax or semantic errors with the superiror diagnostics
+  * Find hard-to-find syntax or semantic errors with the superior diagnostics
   * Extend GLSL
   * Transcompile GLSL to other languages
   * Quickly check or verify something